matrix-org/matrix-spec-proposals/specification/00_basis.rst

   useful and provide a canonical reference to how Matrix is evolving.
 Our end goal is to mirror WHATWG's `Living Standard
   <http://wiki.whatwg.org/wiki/FAQ#What_does_.22Living_Standard.22_mean.3F>`_.

+Matrix is a set of open APIs for open-federated Instant Messaging (IM), Voice over IP (VoIP) and Internet of Things (IoT) communication, designed to create and support a new global real-time communication ecosystem.
+The intention is to provide an open decentralised pubsub layer for the internet for securely persisting and publishing/subscribing JSON objects.

+This specification is the ongoing result of standardising the APIs used by the various components of the Matrix ecosystem to communicate with one another.

 The principles that Matrix attempts to follow are: